ground-creative/easy-mcp-github-tools-python/README.md

 ## Authentication

-This application uses github oauth service to authenticate the user.<br>
+This application uses github oauth service to authenticate the user.
-By going to /auth/login page you can authenticate with github and get an access token.

 How To Authenticate: